FerRacimo/Archaeomics/AdmixtureGraphs.md

 Take a look at the logfile...

-Modify the graph file until you find a topology that gives you a good fit.
-A heuristic rule is to find a fit in which the worst-fitting f4 statistic has a Z-score whose absolute value is less than 3.
+Modify the graph file and find topologies that provide better fits than the example.
+In general, a heuristic rule when fitting data is to try to find a fit in which the worst-fitting f4 statistic has a Z-score whose absolute value is less than 3.
 One also generally aims to find parsimonious fits: we can generate arbitrarily good fits by just filling the graph with a large number of admixture events, but such a fit may be overly complex and perhaps not very realistic.